elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_08.md

 Some common licensing schemes include Creative Commons, MIT License, Apache, and GNU General Public License.

-The most common type of licence used for training materials is Creative Commons.
+The most common type of licence used for training materials is Creative Commons and we’ll discuss these further later on in this chapter.

 Your choice of scheme and licence will depend on a number of factors, such as the type of materials, who the materials are targeted at, what you anticipate users wanting your materials for, any rules your institute may have already, and any materials you include within yours.